qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Project Sensors tab

 To add a new sensor, click on the |symbologyAdd| button.
-A settings sub-panel will open and allow you to configure the sensor's name (used to retrieve sensor values in expressions and python scripts), the type (TCP, UDP, serial port, etc.) and additional type-specific details.
+A settings sub-panel will open and allow you to configure:

+* the :guilabel:`Sensor name`: used to retrieve sensor values in expressions and python scripts;
+* the :guilabel:`Sensor type`: TCP, UDP, serial port, etc.; and
+* additional type-specific details (e.g. host name and port)

 .. _figure_sensors_configuration: